alexleyoung/todo.nvim/README.md

 # todo.nvim

-An incredibly unnecessary, probably poorly engineered, canonical pet-project, yet very fun and pragmatic to make, Todo-List App.
+An incredibly unnecessary, probably poorly engineered, canonical pet-project, yet very fun to make, Todo-List plugin.

 ## What is Todo?